-Whenever people cannot agree about something, it’s because there must be many right answers.
-If there were only one right way, we’d all be doing it, not unlike dog ear cleaning methods.
-A large amount of it comes down to opinion or taste.
+Whenever people cannot agree about something, it is usually because there must be many right answers.
+If there were only one right way, everyone would be doing it, not unlike dog ear cleaning methods.
+With appearance, much of the answer comes down to taste.

-I know a heavy set blond-haired, blue-eyed man.
+I know a heavy set, blond-haired, blue-eyed man.
 He favors dark shirts and pants, presumably to look thinner.
 Because his body clothed in black takes over his face, his head seems to shrink by comparison.
+The illusion of a small head is very weak on a man, about as unflattering as having no chin or jaw.
 His body appears disproportionately large, even larger than it already is, because the eye is occupied with looking at the body all the time.
-The black sucks your gaze down from his face.
+The black pulls your gaze down from his face.

-There are darker Summers out there, almost Wintery looking, but they can’t wear Winter’s dark drapes well.
-They can wear black as pants and shoes, because their hair tones approach black.
-Also, their coloring is dramatic enough to balance that same effect in the colour black.
-BUT, they do not do well in a black top on its own, scoop-neck or not.
-Black looks too heavy, dense, and solid.
+There are darker True Summers who are Wintery looking, but they do not wear the Winter dark drapes well.
+The young QE II is an example.
+They could wear black as pants and shoes, because their hair tones approach black.
+Their colouring is dramatic enough to balance that same effect in the colour black.
+They do not do so well in a black top, scoop-neck or not.
+Black looks too heavy, cold, dense, and solid.

 Many of these women have thought of themselves as Winter for so long that they are comfortable in black.
-Once they see how old and tired they look in the solid colour, they quickly learn to adapt it with their cool roses and incredibly sophisticated neutrals.
-By softening the black with better colours and feminine details, it becomes a possibility for some of them.
+Once they see how old and tired they look in the solid colour, they quickly learn to adapt it with sheer fabrics, or by adding their cool roses and incredibly sophisticated neutrals.
+By softening the black with better colours and feminine details, it becomes a possibility.

 Soft Summer is the darkest of the Summer group.
 They also can manage black, better if they are naturally on the darker side.
 Charcoal is still the better choice for the face and skin tone.